 This post may contain affiliate links.
 Read disclosure policy.

-Homemade Turkey Pot Pie
+Leftover Turkey Pot Pie

-One of my favorite ways to use up leftover roasted turkey or smoked turkey from the holidays is to make a turkey pot pie.
-Add this with any leftover pumpkin pie and you have the best comfort meal!
+One of my favorite ways to use up oven roasted turkey or smoked turkey after the holidays is to make a leftover turkey pot pie.
+I started with my favorite chicken pot pie recipe and simply swapped the chicken for turkey, and it turned out just as delicious.

 Recipe Ingredients

-Sliced vegetables on a cutting board.
+Sliced vegetables including carrots, onion and celery on a cutting board.

 Find the full printable recipe with specific measurements below.